atumat/Election-Management-System/README.md

 Structured Query Language, abbreviated as SQL, is a language used in programming and designed for managing data held in a relational database management system, or for stream processing in a relational data stream management system.

 The connect() function of the mysql. connector module is used to establish a connection between the MySQL database and Python.
 When we call the method, we send the connection object along with the database information, including HostName, username, and password.

+DATALENGTH	Returns the number of bytes used to represent an expression DIFFERENCE	Compares two SOUNDEX values, and returns an integer value FORMAT	Formats a value with the specified format
+LEFT	Extracts a number of characters from a string (starting from left) LEN	Returns the length of a string
+LOWER	Converts a string to lower-case
+LTRIM	Removes leading spaces from a string